prentissw/obsidian-charted-roots/README.md

 |:-------------------------:|:---------------------:|
 | ![Tree generation interface showing inline person browser with birth years, family group detection, and configuration options](docs/images/tree-generation-ui.png) | ![Multi-generational family tree canvas with automated genealogical layout](docs/images/family-tree-canvas.png) |
 | **Streamlined tree generation** with inline person browser, birth/death year display, and family group detection | **Automated genealogical layout** showing 4 generations with spouse relationships and parent-child connections |

+## 📥 Installation

+### Using BRAT (Recommended for Alpha Testing)

+The easiest way to install Canvas Roots for alpha testing is using the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin:

+1. Install BRAT from Obsidian's Community Plugins (if not already installed)
+2. Open Command Palette (Ctrl/Cmd + P)
+3. Run command: `BRAT: Add a beta plugin for testing`
+4. Enter this repository URL: `https://github.com/banisterious/obsidian-canvas-roots`
+5. Enable Canvas Roots in Settings → Community Plugins

+BRAT will automatically check for updates and notify you when new versions are available.

+### Manual Installation from Release

+1. Download the latest release from the [Releases page](https://github.com/banisterious/obsidian-canvas-roots/releases)
+2. Extract the ZIP file
+3. Copy the `canvas-roots` folder to your vault's plugins folder: `<vault>/.obsidian/plugins/`
+4. Reload Obsidian (Ctrl/Cmd + R)
+5. Go to Settings → Community Plugins and enable "Canvas Roots"

+### From Source (For Developers)

+1. Clone this repository or download the source code
+2. Run `npm install` to install dependencies
+3. Run `npm run build` to compile the plugin
+4. Copy `main.js`, `styles.css`, and `manifest.json` to your vault's plugins folder: `<vault>/.obsidian/plugins/canvas-roots/`
+5. Reload Obsidian
+6. Enable the plugin in Settings → Community Plugins

+### From Obsidian Community Plugins (Coming Soon)

+Once approved for the Obsidian Community Plugins directory, you'll be able to install directly from Obsidian:
+1. Open Settings → Community Plugins
+2. Click "Browse" and search for "Canvas Roots"
+3. Click "Install" then "Enable"

 ## 🛠️ Workflow